 The intensive major The intensive major gives students an opportunity to undertake more extensive course work and research for the senior essay than is possible in the standard major.
-Requirements for the intensive major are identical to those for the nonintensive major (standard program or interdisciplinary concentration), with the following exceptions: (1) in the spring term of the junior year, intensive majors take PLSC 474 in preparation for writing a yearlong senior essay; (2) in the senior year, intensive majors fulfill the senior essay requirement by enrolling in the yearlong course sequence PLSC 490 and PLSC 493 (PLSC 490 also counts toward the senior seminar requirement); (3) a total of fifteen term courses is required.
+Requirements for the intensive major are identical to those for the standard program or interdisciplinary concentration, with the following exceptions: (1) in the spring term of the junior year, intensive majors take PLSC 474 in preparation for writing a yearlong senior essay; (2) in the senior year, intensive majors fulfill the senior essay requirement by enrolling in the yearlong course sequence PLSC 490 and PLSC 493 (PLSC 490 also counts toward the senior seminar requirement); (3) a total of fifteen term courses is required.

 Seminar requirement Students majoring in Political Science are required to take at least two seminars taught by members of the Political Science department, including at least one during the senior year.

-Credit/D/Fail Students may count up to two lecture courses taken Credit/D/Fail toward the major which will count as non-A grades for purposes of calculating distinction.
+Credit/D/Fail Students may count up to two lecture courses taken Credit/D/Fail toward the major, which will count as non-A grades for purposes of calculating distinction.
 Seminars taken Credit/D/F will not count toward the major requirements, but will count as non-A grades for purposes of calculating distinction.

 Roadmap See visual roadmap of the requirements.

 One-term essays may be written either in a seminar or, with the approval of an adviser and the DUS, in PLSC 480.
-Senior essays written in the fall term are due on December 7, 2018.
-Spring-term and yearlong essays are due on April 23, 2019.
+Senior essays written in the fall term are due on December 8, 2020.
+Spring-term and yearlong essays are due on April 27, 2021.
 More extensive information about the senior essay can be found on the department website.

-Students who study in a Junior Term Abroad program or at another university during the summer may, with the approval of the DUS, count up to two courses toward the major.
-Students who study in a Junior Year Abroad program may, with the approval of the DUS, count up to four courses toward the major.
+Students who study in a junior term abroad program or at another university during the summer may, with the approval of the DUS, count up to two courses toward the major.
+Students who study in a junior year abroad program may, with the approval of the DUS, count up to four courses toward the major.
 Students may also petition to have non-Yale courses that were not taught in political science departments count toward the major.
 Pending approval of the DUS, these courses will count toward the maximum number of substitutions.